konradjk/loftee/README.md

 -   `conservation_file`

-Location of file with PhyloCSF metrics:
+Location of file with PhyloCSF metrics (make sure these are unzipped locally before use!):

 - GRCh38:
     - The required SQL database (gzipped) can be downloaded [here](https://personal.broadinstitute.org/konradk/loftee_data/GRCh38/loftee.sql.gz).